-After extracting code, let’s create a mysql database and user account for configuring ownCloud.
-Use following set of command to login to mysql server and create database and user.
+After extracting code, let’s create a MySQL database and user account for configuring ownCloud.
+Use the following set of commands to log in to the MySQL server and create a database and user.

-Now access ownCloud directory on web browser as below.
-Change localhost with your server ip address or fqdn.
+Now access the ownCloud directory on the web browser as below.
+Change localhost to your server IP address or domain name.

-Enter new admin credentials to create admin account and provide location of data folder.
+Enter new admin credentials to create an admin account and provide the location of the data folder.